google/styleguide/objcguide.md

 Individual methods may or may not safely handle `nil` parameter values.

-Note too that this is distinct from checking C/C++ pointers and block pointers against `NULL`, which the runtime does not handle and will cause your application to crash.
-You still need to make sure you do not dereference a `NULL` pointer.
+Note too that this is distinct from checking C/C++ pointers and block pointers against `nullptr`, which the runtime does not handle and will cause your application to crash.
+You still need to make sure you do not dereference `nullptr`.

 ### Nullability